 NEIT’s campus network is available to NEIT community members (faculty, staff, students, contractors) as well as the public (guests).
-All users and devices connected to NEIT’s campus network are required to comply with NEIT’s Acceptable Use Policy.
+All users and devices connected to NEIT’s campus network are required to comply with NEIT’s BYOD Policy.
 Users are responsible for all activity associated with devices registered to their user account.
 Any non-NEIT owned device is considered BYOD (Bring Your Own Device) and subject to NEIT’s BYOD policy.
 Circumventing or attempting to circumvent NEIT’s network and security controls/policies is prohibited and may result in loss of access to NEIT’s campus network and other systems.

 NOTE: the process of registering devices takes between 3 to 5 minutes.
 Your device will be connected and disconnected but at the end your device will be registered and Online.
 Be patient and don’t interrupt the process by unplugging the devices.

 Information regarding prohibited/unsupported technologies, registration requirements and troubleshooting tips can be found in the Appendix section of this page.

 - Student, Faculty, Staff and Vendor Registration – Computers and Mobile Devices

 - Student, Faculty, Staff and Vendor Registration – Gaming and IoT Devices

 - Guest Wireless Registration – New Registration